-G6 Time limits for completion of apprenticeship qualifications a) Your Funding Provider will set rules which restrict your flexibility to study towards qualifications over an extended period of time.
-As an Apprentice, the Apprenticeship Programme will have a Planned Start and End Date to ensure compliance with rules or guidance set by your Funding Provider and the appropriate Apprenticeship Standard related to your programme (in England), or Apprenticeship Framework (in Scotland).
+G6 Time limits for completion of apprenticeship qualifications

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021 b) You must complete your apprenticeship (including the qualification) within this Apprenticeship Duration unless additional arrangements have been agreed under exceptional circumstances with your Employer and APDM or equivalent contact, and with the permission of your Funding Provider if required (see Sections G5 and H5 for further details).
+- a) Your Funding Provider will set rules which restrict your flexibility to study towards qualifications over an extended period of time.
+As an Apprentice, the Apprenticeship Programme will have a Planned Start and End Date to ensure compliance with rules or guidance set by your Funding Provider and the appropriate Apprenticeship Standard related to your programme (in England), or Apprenticeship Framework (in Scotland). - b) You must complete your apprenticeship (including the qualification) within this Apprenticeship Duration unless additional arrangements have been agreed under exceptional circumstances with your Employer and APDM or equivalent contact, and with the permission of your Funding Provider if required (see Sections G5 and H5 for further details).
 Further details on where to find your Apprenticeship Duration/ Planned Start and End Dates are listed within the "Apprenticeship Duration/ Planned Start and End Dates" definition of the Glossary of Terms.
 Your planned Apprenticeship Duration and Planned Start and End Dates take precedence over any other Open University academic time limits.